 - Your baby must fall asleep in his cot, NOT in your arms

 - Your baby must be AWAKE in his cot when going to sleep, NOT drowsy.

 3. How to get my baby to sleep through the night?

-Along with the removal of sleep associations, you also need to look at your baby’s day and night routine and sleep environment like discussed before.
-When you fix all 3 aspects (sleep associations, sleep environment and routine), you will have a baby who will start sleeping through the night within 7 days.
+Along with the removal of sleep associations, you also need to look at your baby’s day and night routine and sleep environment as discussed before.
+When you fix all 3 aspects (sleep associations, sleep environment, and routine), you will have a baby who will start sleeping through the night within 7 days.

 DO YOU WANT TO IMPROVE YOUR BABY’S SLEEP NOW?